newjoker6/Basic-Godot-Utilities/README.md

-# Universal Scripts - Godot Utility Library
+# Universal Scripts - Utils

 ## Overview
 The `Utils` class provides various utility functions for debugging, logging, encryption, memory management, and configuration handling.
 It supports both **GDScript** and **C#**, allowing seamless integration into Godot projects regardless of the scripting language used.